gatsbyjs/gatsby/docs/docs/gatsby-link.md

 }
 ```

+Using `replace` also won't scroll the page after navigation.

 ## Programmatic navigation

 For cases when you can only use event handlers for navigation, you can use `navigate`